alessandrocandolini/haskell-playground/README.md

 # A taste of Haskell

 A touristic tour in the land of strongly statically-typed purely functional programming, using the Haskell programming language, with emphasis on:
-* type-driven business and domain modelling (eg, through ADTs and pure functions, but not only), from a naive to a more structural type-informed approach
+* type-driven programming, business, domain and system modelling through types, and usage of the typed description to explore the domain and reason about it (eg, through ADTs and pure functions, but not only)
 * strengths of polymorphic design (eg, theorems for free), including parametric, ad-hoc (via type classes) and structural (ie, the `generics` Haskell extension) polymorphism
 * how to reason in terms of stronger specifications
 * principled and lawful abstractions (eg, monadic and other "category theory inspired" laws, but not only)